-Section 7.5. - Publication of ordinances.
+Section 7.5.
+Publication of ordinances.

 Each ordinance passed by the Council shall be published at least once within fifteen (15) days after the adoption of the ordinance by the Council.
-Publication shall be effected by posting a copy of the same in at least three (3) public places in the City, together with publication as required by law or, if the form of publication is not specified by law, then as determined by the City Council pursuant to Section 15.2.
-Publication may be of the entire ordinance or a summary thereof as allowed by law, at least one of the following methods, to be stated in the ordinance; namely,
+Publication shall be effected by posting a copy of the same in at least three (3) public places in the City, together with at least one of the following methods, to be stated in the ordinance; namely,

-- (a) By publication of the ordinance in full, after its final passage, as a part of the published proceedings of the Council, in a newspaper circulated in the City; - (b) By publication of the ordinance in full, after its final passage, in a newspaper circulated in the City; - (c) By publication of a brief notice in a newspaper circulated in the City stating the date of enactment and effective date of such ordinance, a brief statement as to the subject matter of such ordinance and such other facts as the Clerk shall deem pertinent, if any, and a statement that a complete copy of the ordinance is available for public use and inspection at the office of the City Clerk.
+(a) By publication of the ordinance in full, after its final passage, as a part of the published proceedings of the Council, in a newspaper circulated in the City;

+- (b) By publication of the ordinance in full, after its final passage, in a newspaper circulated in the City; - (c) By publication of a brief notice in a newspaper circulated in the City stating the date of enactment and effective date of such ordinance, a brief statement as to the subject matter of such ordinance and such other facts as the Clerk shall deem pertinent, if any, and a statement that a complete copy of the ordinance is available for public use and inspection at the office of the City Clerk.